 At Home Activities to Develop Fine Motor Skills for Dyspraxia

-Children with dyspraxia can struggle with fine motor skills, which can cause problems with key tasks like grasping utensils (like pencils), moving objects with their fingertips, and using tools like scissors.
-They may also have difficulty learning to tie shoes.
+Children with dyspraxia can struggle with fine motor skills, which can cause problems with tasks like grasping utensils (like pencils), moving objects with their fingertips, and using tools like scissors.

 If your child’s fine motor skills need a little extra help, try these fun activities: